xlladdins/xll_math/xml.md

 They may be enclosed in parentheses to control the order in which they are evaluated.

-An _axis step_ selects nodes from the current context, performs a test on each of the nodes, and optionally filters those based on zero or more predicates.
+An _axis step_ selects nodes from the current context, performs a test on each of the nodes, and optionally filters those based on zero or more node test predicates.

-A _forward axis_ looks a the current node and its attributes, siblings after the current node (using document order), and decendents.
+The _forward axis_ is the current node and decendents.
-A _reverse axis_ looks at siblings before the current node and ancestors (optionally includng the current node).
+The _reverse axis_ is the current node and its ancestors.

 The axes have names.
-For forward axes 'child' specifies all children of the current node, 'descendent' is the transitive closure of all children, 'attribute' is the sequence of attributes associated with the current node, ...
+For forward axis 'child' specifies all children of the current node, 'descendent' is the transitive closure of all children, 'attribute' is the sequence of attributes associated with the current node, siblings are ...
 For reverse axes 'parent' is the (unique) parent of the current node or empty if the node does not have a parent, ...